COVID-19 pandemic in Nevada: Mask policy

-However, an analysis of 150,000 Twitter messages also found that Nevada was the second most-resistant state for mask-wearing, with Arizona in the top spot.
-A political action committee called No Mask Nevada was formed to oppose the mask mandate and hold protests against it.
-Sisolak called the protests "ridiculous".
-In July 2020, Las Vegas began sending "compliance ambassadors" to businesses to educate them about the mask mandate.
-The ambassador team consisted of city staff members who had been reassigned.
-The workers would not enforce the mandate, but would report violations to the city.
-Las Vegas city council member Michele Fiore proposed the elimination of the compliance ambassador program, referring to the program's team members as snitches.
-The measure failed to pass the council.
-As COVID-19 cases increased, mask restrictions were expanded in November 2020, requiring gym-goers and people in private gatherings to wear masks at all times.
+However, an analysis of 150,000 Twitter messages also found Nevada to be the second most-resistant state for mask-wearing, with Arizona in the top spot.
+A political action committee called No Mask Nevada was formed to oppose the mandate and hold protests, which Sisolak called "ridiculous".
+In July 2020, Las Vegas started sending city staffers to businesses to educate them about the mandate and to take note of violations.
+Las Vegas city council member Michele Fiore made a failed proposal to eliminate the program, referring to its team members as snitches.
+As COVID-19 cases increased, mask restrictions were expanded in November 2020, requiring gym-goers and people in private gatherings to wear them at all times.

-On May 4, 2021, in accordance with current CDC guidance, masks became optional for the fully-vaccinated when in outdoor public spaces.
-In accordance with a later update to the CDC guidance, the state lifted its mask mandate in indoor public spaces for those who are fully-vaccinated.

-On July 27, 2021, Sisolak reinstated the mask mandate for indoor public spaces in all counties deemed to have "high" or "substantial" transmission rates, with no exception for the vaccinated.
-The state would review new infection rate data on a weekly basis, and each affected county would need to see a two-week drop in cases for the mask mandate to be lifted.
-On August 16, Sisolak issued an emergency directive for large indoor ticketed gatherings of more than 4,000 participants in counties with "high" or "substantial" transmission, stating that those that are fully-vaccinated are not required to wear a mask at such gatherings, provided that admission to the event is restricted to those who have received at least one vaccine dose.
-If proof of vaccination is not enforced, all attendees must wear a mask in compliance with the reinstated health order.
-Following the discovery of the Omicron variant, the state announced that the mask mandate would continue into early 2022, for areas with a high risk of transmission.
-Sisolak lifted the mandate on February 10, 2022, citing decreased cases and hospitalizations.
+In May 2021, in accordance with new CDC guidance, masks became optional for fully vaccinated residents.
+However, in July 2021, Sisolak reinstated the mask mandate for indoor public spaces in all counties deemed to have high transmission rates, with no exception for the vaccinated.
+The state would review new infection rate data on a weekly basis, and each affected county would need to see a two-week drop in cases for the mandate to be lifted.
+Sisolak ended the mandate statewide on February 10, 2022, citing decreased cases and hospitalizations.
+Nevada was among the last states to still have an indoor mask mandate.
 Masks were still required on public transportation and in federal facilities.
-Nevada was among the last states to have an indoor mask mandate.